DarwinLM: Evolutionary Structured Pruning of Large Language Models: Appendix

-\paragraph{Details of Second-Order Structured Pruning.} We utilize 2,048 sequences with 4,096 tokens from the Fineweb-Edu dataset as calibration data for Llama-2-7B, Llama-3.1-8B, and Qwen-2.5-14B-Instruct.
-For pruning efficiency, in the attention module, we fully prune the attention heads, and in the MLP module, we prune entire columns of the output matrix.
+\paragraph{Details of second-order structured pruning.} We utilize 2,048 sequences with 4,096 tokens from the Fineweb-Edu dataset \cite{lozhkov2024fineweb-edu} as calibration data for Llama-2-7B, Llama-3.1-8B, and Qwen-2.5-14B-Instruct.
+In the attention module, we prune entire attention heads, and in the MLP module we prune entire columns of the output matrix.
 For Llama-2-7B, we prune the input matrix, as well as the Q, K, and V matrices, based on the pruned output matrix in the attention module.
-For Llama-3.1-8B and Qwen-2.5-8B-Instruct, we ignore the K and V matrix for pruning.
-The input and gate matrices in the MLP module are pruned according to the output matrix.
-On average, pruning both Llama-2-7B, Llama-3.1-8B, and Qwen-2.5-14B-Instruct requires 4$\times$ 48GB GPU memory.
+For Llama-3.1-8B and Qwen-2.5-14B-Instruct, which both use grouped query attention, we omit the key and value matrices for pruning.
+For MoE models, we do not prune the attention module and follow the same experimental setting as Qwen-2.5-14B-Instruct otherwise.
+For all models, the input and gate matrices in the MLP module are pruned according to the output matrix.
+Pruning Llama-2-7B, Llama-3.1-8B, and Qwen-2.5-14B-Instruct requires 4$\times$ 48GB GPU memory.
 Most of the second-order structured pruning experiments are conducted on a 4$\times$ NVIDIA L40S machine with 48GB GPU memory.